RED LIGHT CAMERAS

 From the minutes of the meeting:

-"City Attorney Penman advised... based on what he has heard tonight, the City Attorney's office has no choice but to withdraw its support of this program."
+"City Attorney Penman advised... based on what he has heard tonight, the city attorney's office has no choice but to withdraw its support of this program."

-"It was the consensus of the Council that the City has lost business because of the red light cameras and they're not making the City any safer."
+"It was the consensus of the council that the City has lost business because of the red light cameras and they're not making the City any safer."

 The council did not accept the chief's recommendation.
 Instead, it voted, 5-2, to:

-"...wind down the current contract and direct the City Manager to come back with a set of recommendations relative to exiting the Red Light Camera Program as soon as possible."
+"...wind down the current contract and direct the city manager to come back with a set of recommendations

 The two "no" votes were by Councilmembers Johnson and McCammack.